Help For Companies that Want to Avoid the Most Dangerous and Costly Mistakes in the HUBZone Program. Nationwide Help. 1-866-601-5518.

-- Certificate of competency and contractor responsibility matters.
+- Certificate of Competency and contractor responsibility matters.

 To schedule a free consultation with our experienced SBA Programs attorneys and consultants, call Watson & Associates, LLC today toll-free at 1-866-601-5518.

-HUBZone Requirements — Initial SBA HUBZone Application
+HUBZone Qualifications and Business Development Requirements — Initial SBA HUBZone Application

 Small business must meet the statutory HUBZone qualifications.
 Your initial SBA HUBZone application must show that (1)you are a small business under the SBA size standards; (2) the company must be owned and controlled at least 51% by U.S. citizens, or a Community Development Corporation, an agricultural cooperative, or an Indian tribe; (3) Its principal office must be located within a “Historically Underutilized Business Zone,” which includes lands considered “Indian Country” and military facilities closed by the Base Realignment and Closure Act; and (4) At least 35% of its employees must reside in a HUBZone.

-HUBZone Joint Venture Arrangements, HUBZone Sole Source and Teaming Relationships
+After HUBZOne Certified: HUBZone Joint Venture Arrangements, HUBZone Sole Source and Teaming Relationships

-When applying for sole source or government procurements, bidders must develop a strategic approach either through teaming agreements or through HUBZone joint venture arrangement.
+When applying for HUBZone sole source or government procurements, bidders must develop a strategic approach either through teaming agreements or through HUBZone joint venture arrangement.
 Our attorneys can provide legal advice and guidance from beginning to end.

 A HUBZone small business may enter into a joint venture agreement with one or more other small businesses, or with an approved mentor authorized by 13 CFR 125.9.
 The joint venture itself need not be certified as a qualified HUBZone small business.
 8a certified companies, with an approved mentor authorized by 13 CFR 124 can also enter into a JV arrangement.

 SBA HUBZone procurement fraud matters: Small businesses sometimes are exposed to various levels of procurement fraud.
 As a result, they can face either jail time or even suspension and debarment.
-Where situations arise, our HUBzone attorneys apply our vast experience to help you minimize the impact.
+Where situations arise, our HUBZone attorneys apply our vast experience to help you minimize the impact.

-Appealing SBA HUBZone determination: When the the SBA makes an adverse decision regarding your status, certificate of competency decisions or other rulings that negatively impact your business’ bottom line, our law firm can analyze your case for appeal to the SBA’s Associate Administrator, Office of Government Contracting and Business Development.
+Appealing SBA HUBZone certification determination: When the SBA makes an adverse decision regarding your HUBZone certification status, certificate of competency decisions or other rulings that negatively impact your business’ bottom line, our law firm can analyze your case for appeal to the SBA’s Associate Administrator, Office of Government Contracting and Business Development.
 Do not make the mistake of filing an appeal with SBA OHA.
 See .
 13 CFR 126.805(a).OHA has no jurisdiction to hear this type of appeal.

 Meeting the qualifications at the bidding stages: Another costly mistake made by small businesses if failing to meet the requirements of 13 CFR 126.601 (c) at the various bidding stages.
-You company “must be a qualified HUBZone [small business] both at the time of its initial offer and at the time of [the] award in order to be eligible for a HUBZone contract.”
+Your company “must be a qualified HUBZone [small business] both at the time of its initial offer and at the time of [the] award in order to be eligible for a HUBZone contract.”
 This means that you must also meet the 35% residency requirement both on the date of the offer and at the time of the award.

-HUBZone Certified Employees
+Requirements for HUBZone Certified Employees

 At least 35% of the cooperative’s HUBZone employees must reside in a HUBZone.
-When determining the percentage of employees that reside in a HUBZone, if the percentage results in a fraction, round up to the nearest whole number.
+When determining the required percentage of employees that reside in a HUBZone, if the percentage results in a fraction, round up to the nearest whole number.

 HUBZone qualifications Contract Performance.
-The concern must represent, as provided in the application, that it will “attempt to maintain” (see 13 CFR 126.103) having 35% of its employees reside in a HUBZone during the performance of any HUBZone contract it receives.
+The concern must represent, as provided in the application, that it will “attempt to maintain” (see 13 CFR 126.103) having 35% of its employees reside in a HUBZone during the performance of any HUBZone contract it receives

-Watson’s HUBZone application lawyers represent federal contractors in all states regarding litigation and trial matters.
+Watson’s SBA HUBZone application lawyers represent federal contractors in all states regarding litigation and trial matters.
 We intervene for federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.